- An optimum nutrition multivitamin and mineral

 - Essential omega-3 and 6 fats (ideally providing GLA, DHA, DPA and EPA)

-- Phospholipid complex (ideally providing phosphatidyl choline, serine, DMAE, TMG and glutamine)
+- Phospholipid complex (ideally providing phosphatidyl choline, serine, MG and glutamine)

 The starting point of any supplement programme is a high-potency multivitamin and multimineral.
 This should provide the following nutrients: